-Duties Party Timescales General - To intimate to the Sheriff Clerk in writing whether or not intends to become a party to the proceedings r3.8 Without delay, and in any event before the hearing of the application General - If an applicant in an application, give notice of the application by serving a copy of the application and order or warrant to cite together with a notice of citation on the persons named in the application and any person who should receive notification r3.12 Forthwith (after Sheriff Clerk assigns a diet for the hearing and issues a 1st order or warrant to cite) General - If serving or citing, to comply with the rules set out (see Practice Note on Court Part 3 section 2 Step 6 under citing a witness where service is discussed) r3.12-18 Citation/ notice not later than 48 hours (72 if postal) before the date of the diet (apart from certain appeals and other matters covered in r3.13(2)) Grounds - To comply with any order (on parties) by the Sheriff to secure the expeditious determination of the application. Р r3.46A

-Duties Party Timescales Grounds - To comply with any exclusion by the Sheriff during any child's evidence. r3.47(6) Appeal - To provide a report to the Sheriff for the purposes of assisting the Sheriff in determining an appeal under s 154, if required by the Sheriff. reg 6 Appeal - To sign appeal on behalf of a child. r3.53(3) Appeal - intimate answers lodged on any person served a copy of the application (see rule 3.54(1). r3.55 Appeal - As an author or compiler of a report be examined by the Sheriff. r3.56(1) Appeal - To comply with any exclusion by the Sheriff during any child's evidence. r3.56(5) Appeal - To comply with any order by the Sheriff to secure the expeditious determination of the appeal on adjournment or continuation granted by the Sheriff.
-P r3.57(2) Application for Review by Local Authority - as a party, to comply with a requirement to lodge answers. Р r3.58B Lodge within such time as the Sheriff shall appoint
+DUTIES (continued) General - If an applicant in an application, give notice of the application by serving a copy of the application and order or warrant to cite together with a notice of citation on the persons named in the application and any person who should receive notification r3.12 Forthwith (after Sheriff Clerk assigns a diet for the hearing and issues a 1 st order or warrant to cite) General - If serving or citing, to comply with the rules set out (see Practice Note on Court Part 3 section 2 Step 3 under citing a witness where service is discussed) r3.12-18 Citation/notice not later than 48 hours (72 if postal) before the date of the diet (apart from certain appeals and other matters covered in r3.13(2)) Grounds - To comply with any order (on parties) by the Sheriff to secure the expeditious determination of the application. Р r3.46A Grounds - To comply with any exclusion by the Sheriff during any child's evidence. r3.47(6) Appeal - To provide a report to the Sheriff for the purposes of assisting the Sheriff in determining an appeal under s 51 154, if required by the Sheriff. reg 6 Appeal - To sign appeal on behalf of a child. r3.53(3) Appeal - intimate answers lodged on any person served a copy of the application (see rule 3.54(1). r3.55 Appeal - As an author or compiler of a report be examined by the Sheriff. r3.56(1) Appeal - To comply with any exclusion by the Sheriff during any child's evidence. r3.56(5) Appeal - To comply with any order by the Sheriff to secure the expeditious determination of the appeal on adjournment or continuation granted by the Sheriff. Р r3.57(2) Application for Review by Local Authority - as a party, to comply with a requirement to lodge answers. Р r3.58B Lodge within such time as the Sheriff shall appoint

-$^{\rm 49}$ 's' refers to a section of the Children's Hearings (Scotland) Act 2011.
+$^{^{\}rm 51}$'s' refers to a section of the Children's Hearings (Scotland) Act 2011.